SolverMax/Collated/Staff-scheduling/Post-office-problem/readme.md

 ## Notes

+Source has been modified:
-- Source has been converted to a Jupyter notebook.
+- Converted to a Jupyter notebook.
-- The original model appears to be wrong, so a constraint has been modified.
+- The original model appears to be wrong, so a constraint has been corrected.
 - Added an additional component to the objective function.
 - Extended the output to provide additional information about the solution.